Why Join St. Michael’s

 Do I like a progressive approach to course development and operations?

-A new Course maintenance facility including machinery fleet upgrades and water pump system have all happened since Russell’s arrival.
+A new Course maintenance facility including machinery fleet upgrades and water pump system.

-In 2006 the course received a grass makeover with all fairways transformed form a kikuyu/cooch grass mix to a full cooch fairway.
+In 2006 the course received a grass makeover with all fairways transformed form a kikuyu/cooch grass mix to a full couch fairway.

 In 2013, Golf Shapes ‘golf course earth shaping specialists’ were contracted by the Club to assist with course design